communityconnectlabs/mailroom/README.md

 For Spell Checker the follow parameter should be set up as env variable:
 - `MAILROOM_SPELL_CHECKER_KEY`: The Bing Spell Checker API key

+Others
+- `MAILROOM_OPT_BACK_IN_KEYWORDS`: By default it's REJOIN START but you can add more separate by space.
+Once the contact is stopped, they will join back only if they type one of the opt back in keywords.

 # Development

 Once you've checked out the code, you can build Mailroom with: